BdClement/Tokenizer/README.md

 ## Overview 🧾
 This project focuses on the creation of a BEP-20 token.

+The main goals are to dig blockchain technology, understand and know how to implment smart contracts, Dapp, understand web3 projects.

 ## Network 🌐
 I chose to use the BNB Smart Chain Testnet, which I had to manually add to my Rabby Wallet.